 6. They Can Be Dangerous

-A Caracal is a fast runner that can outrun an ostrich and small antelope.
+A caracal is a fast runner that can outrun an ostrich and a small antelope.
 These territorial and primarily nocturnal cats are nothing to mess with.
 If you happen to corner one in the wild, it won’t hesitate to challenge you.
 Without hesitation, a caracal can attack if it feels threatened.

 7. They Rarely Attack Humans